Facebook's slide stalls Intel-led advance on Wall Street

 “Italy is weighing on people’s minds as to where they want to be,” said Thomas Martin, senior portfolio manager at Globalt Investments in Atlanta.
 “The U.S. is the place to be, and the rest of the world - not so much.”

-The S&P 500 utilities and .SPLRCU and real estate .SPLRCR indexes, which typically benefit from lower interest rates, were the strongest performers among 11 indexes.
+The S&P 500 utilities and and real estate indexes, which typically benefit from lower interest rates, were the strongest performers among 11 indexes.

 Helping sentiment was Commerce Department data showing consumer spending rose steadily in August, while inflation stayed at the Federal Reserve’s two-percent target.